Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Literature Review

 \citet{wei2023simple} documented sycophantic behavior in mathematical reasoning, where models provided incorrect solutions to flawed user assumptions rather than challenging erroneous premises. \citet{ranaldi2023large} extended this through human-influenced prompts across question-answering, revealing strong sycophantic tendencies with subjective opinions while maintaining confidence in objective tasks. \citet{pitre2025consensagent} demonstrated that in multi-agent collaborative reasoning, sycophancy impairs consensus efficiency, with agents copying answers rather than engaging critically. \citet{fanous2025syceval} evaluated in math questions and medical advice contexts, showing that sycophancy increases with model scale. \citet{turpin2023language} extended this analysis to chain-of-thought reasoning, finding that models fabricate justifications to support user-provided conclusions.
 While previous studies establish sycophancy as a fundamental challenge in general Q\&A tasks, a critical gap remains regarding how this failure manifests in managerial contexts characterized by ambiguity and conflicting constraints.
 This is particularly concerning given that managers often exploit such ambiguity to advance local interests \citep{nicolai2010fuzziness}, a sycophantic model risks reinforcing these biases rather than resolving them.
 Specifically, it remains unclear how sycophantic behavior varies with the severity of flaws in a prompt and whether certain model architectures are better equipped to resist these pressures and maintain their objectivity.

-Previous literature has established GAI’s potential to augment human judgment, while LLM studies have highlighted isolated issues like linguistic ambiguity and model sycophancy.
-The field lacks a business-specific ambiguity taxonomy, the impact of ambiguity resolution on decision quality is unknown, and the risks of sycophancy in strategic support are untested.
-This study bridges these gaps by introducing a novel four-dimensional ambiguity taxonomy and conducting a systematic evaluation of ambiguity resolution across varying decision tasks.
-This research advances the theory of hybrid intelligence, positioning GAI as a support tool that can mitigate human bounded rationality only when its own artificial limitations are properly managed.
+Previous literature has established GenAI's potential to augment human judgment, while LLM studies have highlighted isolated issues like linguistic ambiguity and model sycophancy.
+However, the field lacks a business-specific ambiguity taxonomy that maps LLM failure modes to the types of uncertainty managers routinely face.
+Additionally, the impact of structured human clarification on AI decision quality has not been empirically tested across varying levels of decision complexity.
+Finally, the risk of sycophancy in managerial decision support and its implications for where human oversight is structurally necessary in a collaborative pipeline remain untested.
+This study bridges these gaps by introducing a novel four-dimensional business ambiguity taxonomy, implementing a seven-stage human-AI collaborative pipeline with two defined human intervention points, and conducting a systematic evaluation of both ambiguity resolution and sycophancy across various decision contexts.
+In doing so, it advances the theory of hybrid intelligence by providing empirical evidence of the specific conditions under which human involvement in AI-assisted decision-making is significant.